node-dps/viewfinders/README.md

 viewfinders subdomain on nodeclub.xyz
 ```
 do not use
-maintianed by node club for alphanode
+maintaned by node club for alphanode